-- (2) Wearing of a see-through face shield is permitted, provided that a mask is worn together with the face shield. - (3) A police officer may instruct a person who is not wearing a mask as contemplated in subregulation (1) or (2) to wear a mask or to leave the public place. - (4) A person who fails or refuses to comply with an instruction given under subregulation (3) commits an offence and is on conviction liable to the penalties specified in section 29(3) of the Act.
+- (1) Every person must wear a mask whenever he or she is at or in a public place. - (2) Despite subregulation (1), a child under the age of five years is not required to wear a mask. - (3) A person may wear a see-through face shield, provided that the person wears a mask together with the face shield. - (4) A police officer may instruct a person who is not wearing a mask as contemplated in subregulation (1) or (3) to wear a mask or to leave the public place. - (5) A person who fails or refuses to comply with an instruction given under subregulation (3) commits an offence and is on conviction liable to the penalties specified in section 29(3) of the Act.